Human trafficking in the Federated States of Micronesia

+The country ratified the 2000 UN TIP Protocol in November 2011.

+In 2023, the Organized Crime Index noted that the country had limited support for victims.

-Prosecution
+Prosecution (2010)

 The Government of the Federated States of Micronesia made no discernible progress in its anti-trafficking law enforcement efforts.
 The government did not take steps to investigate, prosecute or punish any suspected trafficking offenders during the reporting period.
 The FSM national police would have jurisdiction over transnational trafficking crimes, although no specific or comprehensive federal laws prohibit forms of human trafficking such as slavery, forced labor, or forced prostitution.
 Each of the four states could prosecute trafficking offenses under related laws.
 Penalties for trafficking offenses under these laws range from five to 10 years’ imprisonment and are sufficiently stringent.
 Officials received no reports of trafficking cases during this reporting period.
 The Police Academy featured training on recognizing trafficking victims, as well as the difference between human trafficking and alien smuggling.
-The Academy also discussed trafficking interdiction techniques.
+The academy also discussed trafficking interdiction techniques.
 No formal plan to act on the training is currently in place.
-A foreign government provided anti-trafficking training to the Transnational Crime Unit (TCU) as part of its overall support of the TCU’s activities.
+A foreign government provided anti-trafficking training to the Transnational Crime Unit (TCU) as part of its overall support of the TCU's activities.
 The TCU, part of the Pacific Transnational Crime network, remained the main conduit for general law enforcement information coming from international sources.
 Law enforcement agencies operated under significant resource, personnel, and capacity constraints.
 There was no evidence of official complicity in trafficking crimes, or of government involvement in or tolerance of trafficking on a local or institutional level.

-Protection
+Protection (2010)

 During the reporting period, the government made no apparent efforts to proactively identify potential trafficking victims, and did not take steps to develop or implement formal or informal procedures to refer identified or suspected trafficking victims for appropriate services.
-During the year, FSM officials did not receive reports from other sources of any trafficking victims within the country’s borders, and did not, to their knowledge, provide services to any victims of trafficking.
+During the year, FSM officials did not receive reports from other sources of any trafficking victims within the country's borders, and did not, to their knowledge, provide services to any victims of trafficking.
 Identified or suspected trafficking victims would have access to the very limited social services and legal assistance provided by government agencies to any victim of crime.
 No NGOs knowingly provided services to any victims of trafficking crimes independently or in cooperation with the government.
 FSM has no laws specifically protecting trafficking victims or witnesses.
-While no specific civil remedy for trafficking victims is spelled out in the state or national codes, each state’s code does provide general redress for personal injuries caused by another.
+While no specific civil remedy for trafficking victims is spelled out in the state or national codes, each state's code does provide general redress for personal injuries caused by another.
 Victims may bring personal injury civil suits against traffickers, although no suits have ever been filed.
 The law did not provide specific legal alternatives to the removal of foreign victims to countries where they faced hardship or retribution.
 Judges, however, have the discretion to issue an order allowing any foreign victims of crime to remain in the country.